 So, this is not an event where you want to wing it at the last minute or take your chances.
 Brazil is already underserved by flights from North America and they’re already expensive.
 Plus there’s the hotel shortage we mentioned (remember all those Olympic attendees sleeping on cruise ships?) and you need tickets for most of the Carnival events.
 There are limited ways for outsiders to take part in the parades too, but not by just showing up and talking your way into a group.

 So the best best is to connect with an agency that has been doing this a long time and knows all the ins and outs.
-See You in Brazil has deep experience and plenty of contacts to set up the memorable trip of a lifetime.
-Check out their Rio Carnival travel page to get an idea of what they can offer.
-There are set suggested itineraries you can take advantage of, or you can customize the plans to meet your needs.
+One based in Brazil will usually have deep experience and plenty of contacts to set up the memorable trip of a lifetime.
+They should have a dedicated Rio Carnival travel page on their website.
+There should be suggested itineraries you can take advantage of, or you can customize the plans to meet your needs.